Canada – Stunningly beautiful, Picture-Perfect Scenery

 • March – Winter activities.

 Be aware when visiting Jasper, a devastating wildfire tore through Jasper back in July, 2024.
-I visited less than a year later and even though seeing everything burned, I was amazed by the resilience by nature and humans.
+I visited less than a year later and even though there was extensive damage, I was amazed by the resilience by nature and people from Jasper.
 There are a lot of green shoots coming up from the ground, and the Jasper locals have kept business as well as attractions open as much as possible.

 The nature and beauty around Jasper are breathtaking.
 Make sure to give yourself a few days to be able to wander around and explore the area.